ncl-iot-team/lews-twitter-collector/README.md

-# LEWS Twitter Data Collector
+# LEWS Data-pipeline Module for Twitter Data Collection

-This program collects Twitter data in real-time and publishes to a Kafka broker
+This is the pipeline module for Tweet collection using streaming API and publish to a Kafka topic

 ## Pre-Requisites